How To Become A Concrete Finisher

 How Much Do Concrete Finishers Make?

-According to the US Bureau of Labor Statistics (BLS), the median salary for a concrete finisher was $46,600 per year in 2020.
-This is equivalent to an hourly wage of $22.12.
+According to the US Bureau of Labor Statistics (BLS), the median salary for a concrete finisher is $50,720.

 Higher-paid concrete finishers often have special skills or work on difficult projects such as commercial construction.
 Many finishers also specialize in a specific area of the trade, like window and door sealing or waterproofing.